-Ok, so my last post gave you an insight into what Travel Talk’s ‘Felucca Odyssey‘ trip includes and my experience on the trip so here is a post to help you prepare for it– things to make sure you organise beforehand, things to bring with you and things to just keep in mind.
+My last post gave you an insight into what Travel Talk Tours ‘Felucca Odyssey‘ trip includes and my experience on the trip of one week in Egypt so here is a post to help you prepare for it– things to make sure you organise beforehand, what you need to pack for Egypt, and things about Egypt to keep in mind.

-*Note that most of this post could apply to all of the Egypt tours that Travel Talk run.*
+*Note that most of this post could apply to all of the Egypt Tours that Travel Talk offer.*

 Is Egypt safe?
-This is a question that you’ll probably ask the internet, fellow travellers and even Travel Talk before you book, and once you do book then you’ll be asked this when you tell people where you’re going.
+This is a question that you’ll probably ask the internet, fellow travellers and even Travel Talk before you book, and once you do book the Felucca Odyssey Tour you’ll be asked this when you tell people where you’re going!

-Sandals/Flip flops/Jandals/Thongs are also totally fine and can be worn everywhere that is visited, it can be a little sandy in places but that’s all.
+Sandals/Flip flops/Jandals/Thongs are also totally fine and can be worn everywhere that is visited in Egypt, it can be a little sandy in places but that’s all.

-Make sure you do check out the weather at the time of year you are visiting though as in the winter it gets quite chilly at night so layers will be needed.
+Make sure you do check out the weather in Egypt at the time of year you are visiting as in the Egypt winter’s get quite chilly at night so layers will be needed.

-Guys do not have any restrictions on what they have to wear even in Cairo.
+Guys do not have any restrictions on what they have to wear in Egypt even in Cairo…

 You do need a visa to enter Egypt which you obtain once you land.
-It’s currently $25USD so I would recommend arriving with the exact amount on you in USD.
-Once you land and before you go through immigration a Travel Talks representative will meet you, take the money from you a long with your passport and issue you with the visa.
+It’s currently $25USD and I would recommend arriving with the exact amount on you in USD.
+Once you land and before you go through immigration a Travel Talk Tour’s representative will meet you, take the money from you a long with your passport and issue you with the visa.

 Alternatively have £25.00 or €25.00 cash on you as this is also accepted and you’ll be given the small exchange rate difference back to you in local currency.

-And whilst we’re talking of money make sure you budget for the extras- optional activities, meals that are not included, tipping, local payment, shopping etc.
+And whilst we’re talking of money make sure you budget for the extras on this Felucca Odyssey Tour- optional activities, meals that are not included, tipping, local payment, shopping etc.

-Here’s a break down of what needs to be paid for:
+Here’s a break down of what needs to be paid for in Egypt:

 Total – roughly £35.00 (see breakdown of costs on the pre departure file here), these are to be paid in local currency on the day you visit each sight.